ArcanaFramework/frametree-flywheel/README.rst

 After creating a new repository on GitHub from this template, there are a few things you will need to change:

-1. do a global search and replace (across all file-types) for **changeme** and replace it with the proposed name for your extension
+1. do a global search and replace (across all file-types) for **flywheel** and replace it with the proposed name for your extension
 2. change the author and maintainer tags in the **[project]** Section of the the ``pyproject.toml`` to your name and email address
 3. there are 4 classes within this template repository, which need to be either adopted and renamed (using global search and replace), or removed from the package
     a. ``data.local.ExampleLocal`` for data stored on the local file-system in a specific structure (e.g. BIDS)